takecare/automattic-test/README.md

 [OKHttp]: http://square.github.io/okhttp/
 [See examples]: https://github.com/square/okhttp/wiki/Recipes

+## Building

+1. Clone the git repository
+2. Open Android Studio and import the project
+    - Configured with Android Studio 1.0 RC4

 ## Your Task

 *If you choose to accept it*: display the "Featured Image" for each post that has one within the list of posts in the app.